dr-natetorious/TIM-7020-Database_and_Business_Intelligence/Week7_Research_Proposal/Readings/StreamProcessing/README.md

 *Single Stage Application Pattern*.
 All operations are performed on a single worker, reducing communication overhead at the expense of additional computation overhead.
 Consider the wasted resources that could take place by interweaving more operations or fanning-out parallel sub tasks.

 *Operator Seperation*.
-Operations are split into two stages, so that the action can be left and right side are reduced (or similar associative action) in parallel.
+Operations are split into two stages, so that the action can be left and right side are reduced (or similar communative action) in parallel.

 *Fission Pattern*.
 Divides the branches across multiple tasks and then merges the results in a later stage.